When Is Graphite Worth Switching To?

 Graphite is probably not worth it if you only want a letter remap, if you know punctuation changes will frustrate you out of the switch, or if you need instant continuity in writing or coding work.

-The fastest way to judge Graphite is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Graphite hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Graphite is easier to judge when the keyboard preview, live lessons, and follow-up drills all show the same punctuation-aware board instead of hiding the symbol differences.